THE ROLE OF BODY POSTURE

 The mandible (the lower jawbone) is an integral member of the head posture mechanism, and head posture affects body posture; because the position of the heavy head on the top of the spinal column reflexively determines how that column aligns beneath it to support the weight on top.
 In this manner, the posture of the mandible affects the posture of the rest of the body.
 However, the mandible is the only postural component routinely left out of postural evaluations, because nobody seems to know what to do about it.
 Dentists are more concerned with tooth mechanics than the function of the whole jaw system, and orthopedists don't know how to deal with joint surfaces composed of jagged rocks.

 PROTECTIVE REFLEXES - The myofascial influence on mandibular posture in modern humans is often overridden by neuromuscular reflexes that were designed to protect the teeth.
-During our evolution, the jaw muscles were strong, and the teeth were fragile; therefore the jaw muscles are programmed to protect the teeth by only closing the mandible where the teeth fit in a stable central bite position and to hold the mandible in a resting posture just beneath that stable central bite position so they can rapidly and securely brace the mandible at the first hint of danger by clamping it immoveably up against the underside of the cranium through the medium of the bite.
-As a result of that protective reflex, the postural location of the mandible in a horiaontal plane is controlled by the location of its central bite position.
+During our evolution, the jaw muscles were strong, and the teeth were fragile; therefore the jaw muscles are programmed to protect the teeth by only closing the mandible where the teeth fit in a stable central bite position and to hold the mandible in a resting posture just beneath that stable central bite position so they can rapidly and securely brace the mandible by clamping it immoveably up against the underside of the cranium through the medium of the bite at the first hint of danger.
+As a result of that protective reflex, the postural location of the mandible in a horizontal plane is controlled by the location of its central bite position, and any displacement of the central biting position of the mandible also causes a displacement of mandibular posture.

 FORWARD HEAD POSTURE - results from backward mandibular posture, because the backwardly shifting mandible constricts the airway against the cervical spine (middle illustration below), which triggers the airway protective reflexes to extend (tip back) the head to rotate the mandible and hyoid bone forward out of the airway space.
 That reflex extension of the head causes forward head posture, because the head cannot just tip backward due to the "righting reflexes" that always keep it level for operation of the visual and balance systems.
-Therefore, in response to backward mandibular posture, as in the middle illustration below,the head shifts forward while tipping back, as seen in the right side illustration below.
+Therefore, the only way to extend the head is to simultaneously shift it forward, as in the middle illustration below.

 MANDIBULAR RETRUSION CAUSING FORWARD HEAD POSTURE

 Of course, the causal chain goes both ways.
-Forward head posture can cause the posture of the mandible to shift backward relative to the head, because the mandible is still tied to the clavicles and shoulder girdle by the muscles of the front of the neck and therefore cannot shift as far forward as the head.
+Forward head posture can cause the posture of the mandible to shift backward relative to the head, because the mandible is tied to the clavicles and shoulder girdle by the pre-cervical muscles and therefore cannot shift as far forward as the head.
 However, the longitudinal studies that have looked at the shifting relationship between head posture and mandibular posture have indicated that the shift in mandibular posture usually comes first.

 NORMAL HEAD POSTURE FORWARD HEAD POSTURE EXTREME FORWARD HEAD POSTURE AND NORMAL JAW POSTURE.
 AND BACKWARD JAW POSTURE AND EXTREME BACKWARD JAW POSTURE

 The tilting of the lower horizontal line in the illustrations above is due to the rotation of the inner and upper aspects of the shoulder blades as these areas follow the forward shifting of the base of the neck.
-Since the outer and lower portions of the shoulder blades do not follow the forward movement of the base of the neck as closely as their upper and inner portions, the shoulder blades also tilt, leaving their outer and lower portions sticking out like wings.
+Since the outer and lower portions of the shoulder blades do not follow the forward movement of the base of the neck as closely as their upper and inner portions, the shoulder blades also rotate around a vertical axis, leaving their outer and lower portions sticking out like wings.

 THE EFFECTS ON THE LUMBAR AND THORACIC SPINE